koaning/tokenwiser/README.md

 # tokenwiser

-> Bag of, not words, but tricks!
+> Bag of, not just words, but tricks!

 This project contains a couple of scikit-learn compatible "tricks" that I've used in NLP experiments.
 This library is mainly meant to suit my own needs, but anyone is free